News / Analysis

 The Hang Seng is up 0.15% as the island’s legislature votes on the controversial national anthem bill.

-Australia surprised to the upside this morning with an $8.8 bn trade surplus.
+Australia surprised to the upside this morning with an $8.8 bn trade surplusA trade balance that is positive as a result of income (exports on the national level) being greater....
 March’s $10.6bn figure was expected to fall to 7.5.

 And while China introduces COVID-related parameters for incoming flights, the US Department of Transport said it is banning flights coming in from China as a penalty for victimizing Hong Kong.